JPVenson/Jellyfin.HardwareVisualizer/HWA-Client-Whitepaper.md

 }
 ```

+Use the `platforms.id` value of your matching operatingsystem as the argument for the endpoint to obtain the correct ffmpeg version.

-> You may only obtain one valid set of TestData within a 1 hour timeframe.
+> You may only obtain one valid set of TestData within a 2 hour timeframe.
 Once used to submit data, the endpoint will return a 429 status code with a Retry-after header indicating when to get new test data.
-You can call the endpoint 5 times within an 1 Hour timeframe without submitting data, obtaining the same token.
+You can call the endpoint 5 times within an 2 Hour timeframe without submitting data, obtaining the same token.

 > Hint: in the future, the `test_type` might contain other values such as `Tonemap` or `remux` with alternating data structures.
 Your script should be aware and discard non supported values in an optimistic way.